Skip to main content

 iOS — App Attest setup

 iOS attestation uses Apple App Attest, which is built into iOS 14+.
-There is no Apple-side invite step: the OS attests directly to Apple, and Synheart verifies the resulting attestation object.
+There is no Apple-side invite step and no credential upload: the OS attests directly to Apple, and Synheart verifies the resulting attestation object against Apple’s global public CA chain.

 Before you start